In Association with Amazon.com

 Ancient Greek historian, often called the father of history, and less frequently, of lies.
 Herodotus wrote his famous Historiē (means "inquiry" or "research") in the Ionic dialect.
 Much of his material Herodotus collected firsthand.
 The anecdotal and entertaining account of the conflict between the Greeks and the Persians, between freedom and despotism, consists of nine books.
 Since its early formulation, the idea of the "conflict of civilizations" has been a part of European political and historical discourse.

-"If anyone, no matter who, were given the opportunity of choosing from amongst all the nations in the world the set of beliefs which he thought best, he would inevitably, after careful considerations of their relative merits, choose that of his own country.
+"If anyone, no matter who, were given the opportunity of choosing from amongst all the nations in the world the set of beliefs which he thought best, he would inevitably, after careful consideration of their relative merits, choose that of his own country.
 Everyone without exception believes his own native customs, and the religion he was brought up in, to be the best; and that being so, it is unlikely that anyone but a madman would mock at such things.
-There is abundant evidence that this is the universal feeling about the ancient customs of one's country." (in Histories, translated by Aubrey de Selincourt, 1954)
+There is abundant evidence that this is the universal feeling about the ancient customs of one's country."
+(The Histories, translated and with an introduction by Aubrey de Selincourt, Penguin Books, 1954, p.
+194)

 During his travels, Herodotus conversed with priests and satraps, peasants, merchants, local historians, all kinds of people.
 Because he spoke only Greek, he had to rely on interpreters, but differing from Xenophon (c.430– 354 B.C.), he seldom refers to them.
 Over the course of his travels, he possibly acquired some practical knowledge of non-Greek languages.
-Herodotus's intention was to write the book "so that human events do not fade with time.
-May the great and wonderful deeds – some brought forth by the Hellenes, others by the barbarians – not go unsung; as well as the causes that led them to make war on each other."
-Originally the work was meant to be read aloud.
+Herodotus's intention was to write the book "so that human achievements may not become forgotten in time, and great and marvellous deeds – some displayed by the Greeks, some by barbarians – may not be without their glory; and especially to show why the two peoples fought with each other."
+(The Histories, translated by Aubrey de Sélincourt, revised with an introduction and notes by John Marincola, Penguin Books, 2003, p.
+3) Originally the work was meant to be read aloud.
 Many of the stories he recorded he left it up to the readers to decide what was truth and what not.
 Occasionally he commented, "This is hardly to be believed," or "Others tell this story differently."
 Like the majority of his countrymen, Herodotus believed in divine intervention, oracles, and Fate, but his mind was also open to rational explanations.

 As a part of his Greek upbringing, Herodotus considered his own culture superior to all others.
 At the same time he expressed openness and tolerance for other beliefs and cultures.
 He wrote that the names of nearly all the gods came to Greece from Egypt.
 Moreover, the mythological hero Heracles was of foreign origin.
-Herodotus described that the Egyptians are "black skinned and have woolly hair."
-In the book V he told that they ruled part of Greece at the beginning of the Heroic Age.
+Herodotus described that the Egyptians have "black skins and woolly hair (not that that amounts to much, as other nations have the same)."
+(Ibid., p.
+134) In the book V he told that they ruled part of Greece at the beginning of the Heroic Age.
 Basically, Herodotus argued that the Greek culture had African roots.
 Because of his views on the origin of Greel customs and religion and sympathetic treatments of non-Greek peoples, the influential biographer Plutarch (c.45-120 A.D.) labelled Herodotus as a "barbarian-lover" (philobarbaros) in a treatise entitled On the Malice of Herodotus.

 In his flat-earth geography Herodotus set the Greeks in the centre; Ister in the north was balanced by the Nile in the south.
 The Earth surface was arranged around the Mediterranean.
 Beyond the know world lay the surrounding "Ocean".
 When he visited Naucratis, a trading centre on the Nile delta, he was told about Phoinicians, who had 150 years ago circumnavigated the continent of Africa; they had sun on their right hand as they sailed along the coast.
 The whole tale was so strange that Herodotus refused to believe it.